discreetlogcontracts/dlcspecs/CETCompression.md

 Likewise the number of elements in each row of the back groupings is equal to the corresponding digit.
 That is to say, the last digit corresponds to the last row, second to last digit is the second to last row and so on.
 This covers all but the first digit of both `start` and `end` (as well as the two outliers `wxyz` and `WXYZ`).
-Thus the total number of CETs required to cover the range will be equal to the sum of the unique digits of `end` except the first, plus the sum of the unique digits of `start` except for the first subtracted from `B-1` plus the difference of the first digits plus one.
+Thus the total number of CETs required to cover the interval will be equal to the sum of the unique digits of `end` except the first, plus the sum of the unique digits of `start` except for the first subtracted from `B-1` plus the difference of the first digits plus one.

-A corollary of this is that the number of CETs required to cover a range of length `L` will be `O(B*log_B(L))` because `log_B(L)` corresponds to the number of unique digits between the start and end of the range and for each unique digit a row is generated in both the front and back groupings of length at most `B-1 ` which corresponds to the coefficient in the order bound.
+A corollary of this is that the number of CETs required to cover an interval of length `L` will be `O(B*log_B(L))` because `log_B(L)` corresponds to the number of unique digits between the start and end of the interval and for each unique digit a row is generated in both the front and back groupings of length at most `B-1 ` which corresponds to the coefficient in the order bound.

 This counting also shows us that base 2 is the optimal base to be using in general cases as it will, in general, outperform all larger bases